 Bonnie R. Rabin, Ph.D.

+guides her clients to define and realize educational and career goals.
+You'll receive one-on-one attention to create a focused and personalized strategic plan.
 With over thirty years experience as a university professor, admissions committee member and HR Consultant, you're invited to leverage her extensive knowledge of university curricula and career opportunities.

-Pre-College Academic Advising -
+Pre-College Academic Advising!

 Educational & College Admissions Consulting:

-- Academic assessment and extracurricular planning and refinement.
+- Academic assessment and extracurricular planning

 - Customized solutions for effective study habits, time management and test taking strategies